 These breeds have been selected mainly for their ability to survive through cold weather.
-Many of the breeds are kept in Alaska and Canada and I can’t think of anywhere much colder!
+Many breeds are kept in Alaska and Canada, and I can’t think of anywhere much colder!

 All of these breeds are, in fact, good all-rounders that can tolerate a wide variety of conditions.

 Once you’ve selected your breed, make sure you prepare properly for their arrival.

 Most Orpington varieties have similar traits that make them well-suited for cold climates.
 Their feathers are fluffy and not held tight to their bodies.

 Buff Orpingtons have single combs, however, and frostbite is a risk in extreme temperatures.
 Aside from that, this fluffy chicken does fantastic in the cold weather.

 The Buff Orpington is a docile, kid-friendly chicken that is considered a dual-purpose heritage breed.

 - Ensure you have good ventilation in your coop.
 The moisture from respiration and pooping will cause dampness in the coop if not vented.

 - Use clean, dry bedding, changing frequently.

 - Please give them a handful of scratches in the evenings.
 The digestion of this will help them to keep warm.